chef/packer-builder-veertu-anka/README.md

 The name of the tag to push (will default as 'latest' if not set).

+## Build Variables

+Packer allows for the exposure of build variables which connects information related to the artifact that was built.
+Those variables can then be accessed by `post-processors` and `provisioners`.

+The variables we expose are:

+* `VMName`: name of the artifact vm
+* `OSVersion`: OS version from which the artifact was created
+* `DarwinVersion`: Darwin version that is compatible with the current OS version

 ## Development

 You will need a recent golang installed and setup.
 See `go.mod` for which version is expected.